Driftless Area: Geologic origin

 Glacial map of the Great Lakes region; the dark area near left center was not covered by drift.
 Areas with diagonal hatching were glaciated previously.

 Retreating glaciers leave behind material called drift composed of silt, clay, sand, gravel, and boulders.
 Glacial drift includes unsorted material called till and layers deposited by meltwater streams called outwash.
 While drift from early (pre-Illinoian) glaciations has been found in some parts of the region, much of the incised Paleozoic Plateau of Wisconsin and northwestern Illinois has no evidence of glaciation.
+The Ice Age National Scenic Trail is famous for taking hikers along the southernmost point of the last ice age's glacial lobe, which does not include the present city of Milwaukee.

 Numerous glacial advances throughout the world occurred during the most recent Quaternary glaciation (also known as the Pleistocene glaciation).
 The Upper Midwest and Great Lakes region of North America was repeatedly covered by advancing and retreating glaciers throughout this period.
 The Driftless Area escaped much of the scouring and depositional action by the continental glaciers that occurred during the Last Glacial Period, which produced significant differences in the topography and drainage patterns within the unglaciated area compared to adjacent glaciated regions.

 The region has been subjected to large floods from the melting Laurentide ice sheet and subsequent catastrophic discharges from its proglacial lakes, such as Glacial Lake Wisconsin, Glacial Lake Agassiz, Glacial Lake Grantsburg, and Glacial Lake Duluth.